knative/docs/docs/serving/samples/hello-world/helloworld-ruby/README.md

    CMD ["ruby", "./app.rb"]
    ```

-1. Create a file named `Gemfile` and copy the text block below into it.
+1. Create a file named `Gemfile` and copy the following text block into it.

    ```gem
    source 'https://rubygems.org'